FRACerqueira/PromptPlus/PromptPlus/README.txt

 ----------------
 - Select-control        : Added disable and hide items options.
 - Select-control        : Native support of enum types (removed type  EnumValue<T>).
+- Select-control        : Added Autoselect method to select when there is only one option.
 - MultSelect-control    : Native support of enum types (removed type  EnumValue<T>).
 - MultSelect-control    : Added disable and hide items options.
 - MultSelect-control    : Added group of items for quick multiple selection.
 - MultSelect-control    : Revised the look to keep the selection symbols.